zembutsu/docs.docker.jp/compose/reference/up.rst

    Usage: up [options] [SERVICE...]

    Options:
-   -d                         Detached mode: Run containers in the background,
-                              print new container names.
+       -d                         Detached mode: Run containers in the background, print new container names.
                                   Incompatible with --abort-on-container-exit.
        --no-color                 Produce monochrome output.
        --no-deps                  Don't start linked services.
-   --force-recreate           Recreate containers even if their configuration
-                              and image haven't changed.
+       --force-recreate           Recreate containers even if their configuration and image haven't changed.
                                   Incompatible with --no-recreate.
        --no-recreate              If containers already exist, don't recreate them.
                                   Incompatible with --force-recreate.
+       --no-build                 Don't build an image, even if it's missing.
+       --build                    Build images before starting containers.
-   --no-build                 Don't build an image, even if it's missing --abort-on-container-exit  Stops all containers if any container was stopped.
+       --abort-on-container-exit  Stops all containers if any container was stopped.
                                   Incompatible with -d.
-   -t, --timeout TIMEOUT      Use this timeout in seconds for container shutdown
-                              when attached or when containers are already running. (default: 10)
+       -t, --timeout TIMEOUT      Use this timeout in seconds for container shutdown when attached or when containers are already running. (default: 10)
+       --remove-orphans           Remove containers for services not defined in the Compose file

 ..
 Builds, (re)creates, starts, and attaches to containers for a service.